-The Regulation came into effect on 25 May 2018, and was designed to strengthen the rights of EU residents regarding the way organisations process and use their personal data.
+The GDPR (General Data Protection Regulation) came into effect on 25 May 2018 and was designed to strengthen the rights of EU residents regarding the way organisations process and use their personal data.

-These rights essentially boil down to two things: first, organisations must have a clear purpose for collecting personal information, and to give individuals the ability to review, amend or challenge data processing practices.
+These rights change two essential things.
+First, organisations must have a clear purpose for collecting personal information, and to give individuals the ability to review, amend or challenge data processing practices.

-Second, organisations must implement security measures to protect personal data from being breached or misused, and they must disclose any security incidents involving this data.
+Second, organisations must implement security measures to protect personal data from being breached or misused.
+They must also disclose any security incidents involving this data.

-If you’re wondering how Brexit affects this – given that the UK is no longer a member of the EU – there are two things to bear in mind.
+If you’re wondering how Brexit affects this – given that the UK is no longer a member of the EU – there are two things to consider.

 First, the UK has implemented the UK DPA (Data Protection Act) 2018, which adopts the GDPR into national law.
 It contains almost all the same requirements, with a handful of additions and clarifications.

 Second, if you process EU residents’ personal data, the GDPR still applies.
 That’s because the scope of the Regulation is based on the location of the data subject, not the organisation.